CyberTrackerConservation/ctdoc/_pages/xlsform/_reference-manual-2.md

 ### esriLocationServiceUrl

 When using Survey123, CyberTracker supports uploading locations and tracks to a hosted feature service.
-In this case, the feature service is specified in the esriLocationServiceUrl column:
+In this case, the feature service is specified in the `bind::ct:esriLocationServiceUrl` column:

 <table class="xlsTable">
   <thead>